DIPLOMICS-SA/Genome-Assembly-Pipeline-Nextflow/README.md

 The primary outputs of the pipeline include:
 * A fastq quality control report
+* A busco report before polishing
+* A quast quality report before polishing
 * 2 assembled fasta files (From Flye and Racon)
-* A busco report - The BUSCO score can be found on the species card
+* A busco report after polishing - The BUSCO score can be found on the species card
-* A quast quality report - The genome size can be found on the species card
+* A quast quality report after polishing - The genome size can be found on the species card